 In this paper, we have analyzed radiation particle strikes in DVS and sub-threshold circuits.
 We performed 3D simulations for radiation particle strikes in an inverter, using Sentaurus-DEVICE [16].
-Sentaurus-DEVICE is a mixed-level device and circuit simulator.
+Sentaurus-DEVICE is a mixedlevel device and circuit simulator.
 Our simulations modeled the NMOS transistor of the inverter in the 3D device domain (to simulate a radiation particle in the NMOS transistor) and the PMOS transistor was modeled using a SPICE-like compact model in the circuit domain.
 We varied the inverter size, the inverter load, the supply voltage (VDD) and the energy of the radiation particle.
-From these 3D simulations, we make several non-intuitive observations which are important to consider during radiation hardening of DVS and subthreshold circuits.
-The results suggest that the conventional approach adopted by several circuit hardening techniques [17], [18], [19], [20] (i.e to use the same radiation induced current across different circuit scenarios such as node capacitance, supply voltages, etc) may lead to a significantly pessimistic hardened design.
+From these 3D simulations, we make several observations which are important to consider during radiation hardening of DVS and sub-threshold circuits.
+The results suggest that the conventional approach adopted by several circuit hardening techniques [17], [18], [19], [20] (i.e to use the same radiation induced current or same amount of charge collection across different circuit scenarios such as node capacitance, supply voltages, etc) may lead to a pessimistic hardened design.
 From the observations we made through 3D simulations, we propose several guidelines for radiation hardening of DVS and sub-threshold circuit design.
-We also propose a charge collection model for DVS circuits.
+From these 3D simulations, we also propose a charge collection model for DVS circuits to improve the accuracy of simulation of a radiation particle strike in SPICE.